Pavan-bot-ai/pack-your-dreams-ai/replit.md

 The application uses PostgreSQL with the following tables:
 - Users table with username and password fields for authentication
 - Transactions table for storing booking payments and transaction history
+- SavedPlaces table for user's favorite destinations with heart functionality
+- HotelBookings table for hotel reservations with budget limits and payment tracking
 - Extensible schema structure for future travel-related entities

 ### Storage Layer